MariaTeo/app/README.md

 - Appropriate use of semantic HTML elements
 - Clean, concise and readable code
-- Demonstration of understanding of CSS principles
+- Demonstration of understanding of CSS principles and modern best-practise
--
+- An eye for detail and an appreciation of things looking good
+- Solid consideration of accessibility and usability
+- Minimal reliance on libraries and frameworks, demonstration of solid fundamental JavaScript knowledge